andrasbacsai/server-guardian/README.md

 # server-guardian
-This is a simple bash script that monitor the server high cpu and ram usage, check the systemctl services status and the hard disk free space.
+This is a simple bash script that monitors the server high CPU and RAM usage, checks the systemctl services status, hard disk free space, and required processes.
-If the ram or cpu usage is greather then limit or a service is failed or the disk usage is greather then limit, send a message to telegram user
+If the RAM or CPU usage exceeds the limit, a service fails, disk usage exceeds the limit, or required processes are not running, it sends a message to a Telegram user.

 ## How to use
 - `sudo chown -R root:root /path/to/server-guardian`